ponylang/ponyc/README.md

 - MSVC >= 2015
 - XCode Clang >= 6.0

-When building ponyc from sources the LLVM on your system installed is used by default.
+When building ponyc from sources the LLVM installed on your system is used by default.
 Optionally, you may also build ponyc with LLVM from [sources](#build-llvm-from-source).
-In either case the supported version of LLVM is 3.9.1 with experimental support for version 6.0.0.
+In either case the supported version of LLVM is 3.9.1, with experimental support for version 6.0.0.
 Versions other than LLVM 3.9.1 may result in decreased performance or crashes in generated applications.

 ## Building ponyc using LLVM sources: